“Servants, be submissive to your masters with all fear, not only to the good and gentle, but also to the harsh.”

 God expects us to do our job not primarily for our employer but for God himself.

 The problem of people taking advantage of their employers because they are Christians is still present with us.
 There are still people who trade on the goodwill of their bosses.
-Some think that because their bosses are Christians,they have the right to loaf on the job.
+Some think that because they are Christians that this gives them the right to loaf on the job.

-God expects Christians to be the best workers they can possibly be.
-Our Christianity should make us more conscientious than others.
-God wants us to recognize the authority of our employer.
+God expects the Christian to be the best worker he can be.
+His Christianity should make him more conscientious than others.
+God wants us to recognize the authority of our employer in business.
 After all, no one forced us to take the job.
-We took it of our own free will.
+We took it from our own free will.